kubernetes/kops/docs/continuous_integration.md

 # Continuous Integration

-Using Kops' declarative manifests it is possible to create and manage clusters entirely in a CI environment.
+Using kOps' declarative manifests it is possible to create and manage clusters entirely in a CI environment.
 Rather than using `kops create cluster` and `kops edit cluster`, the cluster and instance group manifests can be stored in version control.
 This allows cluster changes to be made through reviewable commits rather than on a local workstation.
 This is ideal for larger teams in order to avoid possible collisions from simultaneous changes being made.
-It also provides an audit trail, consistent environment, and centralized view for any Kops commands being ran.
+It also provides an audit trail, consistent environment, and centralized view for any kOps commands being ran.

-Running Kops in a CI environment can also be useful for upgrading Kops.
+Running kOps in a CI environment can also be useful for upgrading kOps.
 Simply download a newer version in the CI environment and run a new pipeline.
 This will allow any changes to be reviewed prior to being applied.
-This strategy can be extended to sequentially upgrade Kops on multiple clusters, allowing changes to be tested on non-production environments first.
+This strategy can be extended to sequentially upgrade kOps on multiple clusters, allowing changes to be tested on non-production environments first.

-This page provides examples for managing Kops clusters in CI environments.
+This page provides examples for managing kOps clusters in CI environments.
 The [Manifest documentation](./manifests_and_customizing_via_api.md) describes how to create the YAML manifest files locally and includes high level examples of commands described below.

 If you have a solution for a different CI platform or deployment strategy, feel free to open a Pull Request!